 Faherty also states that “you have to be on the grid of Manhattan to see the event.
 It is all about the angle.
 If you go off the grid by even a degree you will be out of alignment.”

-To take the best photo of the henge, most cameras will do the job.
-Use a tripod if you plan on utilizing a slow shutter speed.
-If you are shooting handheld, just increase the ISO so that your photo won’t be blurry.
+- Use a tripod to steady the camera if you want to utilize a slow shutter speed.
+If you don’t have a tripod, increase the ISO to allow you to increase the shutter speed so that your photo won’t be blurry.

 - If you’re using an iPhone, turn on HDR mode.
 This feature captures three levels of exposure and stitches them all together, which can help prevent your phone’s camera from being overwhelmed by the sun’s direct light.

 - Lock your camera’s exposure.
 This will help balance the strong sunlight while maintaining depth in your photo.
 On an iPhone, hold your finger on a neutral point in the photo (like a brick wall or a street sign) for a couple seconds.
 Your screen may brighten up and “AE/AF lock” at the top.

 - Shoot RAW to show the sunset in all its shining glory.
 Since the Manahttanhenge will produce a strong ray of light in your photo, it is best to ditch the filters and show the sunset in its truest and nicest form.